IBM/exported-tests/CONTRIBUTING.md

 Issue and pull request labels

 This section lists the labels we use to help us track and manage issues and pull requests.
-These labels are used across all organization repositories.

 [GitHub search](https://help.github.com/en/articles/searching-issues-and-pull-requests) makes it easy to use labels for finding groups of issues or pull requests you're interested in.